BrianMMcClain/riff-demos/functions/echo/java/README.md

-echo-node
+echo-java
 ===

-The "Hello World" of Riff, the echo-node function takes in a string and echos it back at the user
+The "Hello World" of Riff, the echo-java function takes in a string and echos it back at the user

 Build the Function
 ---
 ```
+mvn install
+mvn package
-riff build -n echo-node -v 0.0.1 -f .
+riff build -n echo-java -v 0.0.1 -f .
 ```

 Apply the Function